Rudxain/Samsung-rants/index.md

 You can only clear cache!

+### Cache is calculated twice

+Speaking of app data, if you go to Settings -> Apps, and clear the cache of any app, you'll notice that "Data" ia decremented.
+This is technically true, because cache is kinda part of data.
+This wouldn't be a bug, if it wasn't for the fact that **"Total" is the sum of code, data, and cache.** This means "Total" is adding "Cache" twice!

+I had to make an Automate-flow to check the ACTUAL size of installed apps, because of this bug.

 ### Blue Light Filter

 When I was looking at hidden app activities in my J3 Mission, I noticed S made its own "BLF" independent of AOSP's "Night Light",